akb75/akb75.github.io/_pages/about.md

 I graduated from the [University of Pittsburgh][pitt] with a degree in applied math, and am currently at the [University of British Columbia][ubc].
 My intention is to pursue a PhD to become a climate scientist with the goal of providing information to policy makers to incite actionable change.

 I have many, many interests that only seem to be growing.
 In the past, I was heavily involved in research centered around bioengineering, chemical engineering, and mathematical biology.
 I became interested in climate problems from a trip to the Cordillera Blanca range in Huaraz, Peru.
-Read here!
+Read [here][huaraz]!

 My ultimate goal is to increase our understanding of the climate system through scientific computing.
 I enjoy working on interesting, complex problems.
 I feel it is best to detail my interests in terms of questions that peak my curiosity.